 The impact was immediate: 20,700 Coloradans filed claims in the three days after Polis’ orders began.
 On March 19, alone, there were 10,000 new filings, up nearly 50% from the day before, when outages plagued the online filing system, said Cher Haavind, deputy executive director of the Colorado Department of Labor and Unemployment.

 The $2 trillion federal stimulus package expands unemployment benefits to furloughed workers.
-It offers an additional $600 a week for four months to workers furloughed during the coronavirus shutdowns.
+It offers an additional $600 a week for four months to all workers furloughed during the coronavirus shutdowns.
 This is through the federal Pandemic Unemployment Compensation program, which ends in Colorado on July 25.

 Typically, Colorado’s unemployment compensation is 55% of a worker’s salary and lasts for 26 weeks.
 The federal plan is on top of regular unemployment pay for laid-off Coloradans.
 Independent contractors and gig workers, like Uber drivers, also qualify for the $600 though not regular state unemployment since they don’t pay into the system.
 Gig workers are eligible for Pandemic Unemployment Assistance.